What Makes a Game High-rated? Towards Factors of Video Game Success: What Went Right

-Game studios often decides to keep using technologies they are familiar with, especially when it comes to developing sequel to successful titles.
-Examples are Baldur's Gate II, Descent 3, and Galactic Civilizations 2.
+Game studios often decide to use technologies with which they are familiar, especially when developing sequels to successful games.
+For example, both the original Baldur's Gate and its sequel were developed with BioWare's Infinity Engine, which was then re-used by publisher Black Isle Studios in several other titles.
+Also, the studios Stardock (Galactic Civilizations 2) and Outrage (Descent 3) chose not only to keep using proprietary engines from previous games but also to upgrade them:

-\begin{quoting}[endtext='' -- Descent 3 by Craig Derrick and Jason Leighton] Much of the joy of working on a sequel comes from the fact that you can improve on an already established title, and in many cases, add features that were previously impossible to do. (...) \end{quoting}
+\begin{quoting}[endtext='' -- Descent 3 by Craig Derrick and Jason Leighton] Much of the joy of working on a sequel comes from the fact that you can improve on an already established title, and in many cases, add features that were previously impossible to do. (...)
+One of our biggest goals in developing Descent 3 was to bring the game engine up to date.
+This included graphics, AI, sound, and multiplayer.
+I think we hit the mark. \end{quoting}